Caufriez Hypopressive Gymnastics

 Learning the exercises happens progressively and you move on to the following financial year only when the previous one it was done correctly.

-When the patient is able to correctly perform an exercise, it is performed in apnea with active contraction of some inspiratory muscles (serratus gran and external intercostals) to intensify the effects of the exercise itself.
-Each hypopressive exercise consists of reaching and maintaining a certain posture for approximately 25 seconds;
+When the patient is able to perform an exercise correctly, we proceed to perform it in apnea with active contraction of some inspiratory muscles (serratus gran and external intercostals) to intensify the effects of the exercise itself.
+Each hypopressive exercise consists in achieving e maintenance of a certain posture for about 25 seconds;

 Maintain the posture with a two-step breath hold:10 seconds + 15 seconds